Rigidnity/cf-ip-data/README.md

 # cf-ip-data
-## CF IP data
+a repo to restore cf ip\n
-a repo to restore cf ip
+store